What You Need to Know About Invoice Factoring

 Before a factoring company grants you money, it has to check the creditworthiness of your customers.
 If satisfied with their credit history, the company can go ahead and fund you up to 90% of the receivable value for your business requirements.

-Whereas banks are interested in your creditworthiness, factoring companies are only concerned with the credit history of your customers.
+Whereas banks are interested in your creditworthiness, factoring companies are only concerned with the credit history of your customers which is a little different from equipment financing in a sense.
 Therefore, in case you have a terrible experience with banks due to your past payment, you can use invoice factoring as an option to get short term financing.

 Invoice factoring is a way of getting immediate cash from unpaid invoices.
 This option is ideal for ant business experiencing delayed payments from its customers.
 Invoice factoring can be offered by any financial institution, such as banks.